 2012, 2013, 2014, 2015, 2016, 2018, 2020

 The Atlantic Cup is committed to being the most environmentally responsible sailing race in the United States and 11th Hour Racing has been proud to support the event since the first edition of the race in 2012.

 Since its inception race partners, teams, and race management have worked together to create a carbon-neutral event.
 As the race has grown, the regatta has continued to seek innovative ideas and products that align with its mission, including becoming the first sports event in the United States to become ISO 20121 compliant in 2016!

-In 2018, 11th Hour Racing became Official Education Partner of the Atlantic Cup, which provides shore-based activities for fans of all ages, and educates students on the dock and in the classroom about sustainability and ocean science.
+For 2018 and 2020 11th Hour Racing became the Official Education Partner of the Atlantic Cup, which provides shore-based activities for fans of all ages, and educates students about sustainability and ocean science.
 All resources are free and available online with downloadable worksheets and a video series for teachers and parents.

 2 people – 3 stages – over 1,000 miles of ocean